mendersoftware/mender-docs/06.Artifact-creation/01.Create-an-Artifact/10.Docker-Compose/docs.md

 The `--deep-delta` flag enables the delta feature which creates a binary delta between the container images provided by the `--image` flag.
 Note that the `--image` flag needs two inputs to be able to compute the delta.
-After generating the artifact, upload the artifact to the Mender server and deploy it to your device.
+After generating the artifact, upload the artifact to the Mender Server and deploy it to your device.

 Congratulations!
 You successfully upgraded a component on your device.
 Continue